olesyapro888/Surfs_shop_analysis_Statistics_SQLAlchemy_SQLite/README.md

 ### ` - The difference (std) in the summary statistics for the June and December temperatures`

-The standard deviation in the summary statistics for the June and December temperatures is higher in December than June.
-That means the temperatures are volatile and often changeable between min and max.
+The standard deviation in the summary statistics for the June and December temperatures is higher in December than in June.
+That means the temperatures are volatile and often changeable between min and max in December.

 ![image](https://user-images.githubusercontent.com/68247343/131253223-a60f1634-b958-4e98-9376-d85b06966a7d.png)